getify/You-Dont-Know-JS/async & performance/ch4.md

 As soon as the `it` *iterator* control exhausts the entire `*foo()` *iterator*, it automatically returns to controlling `*bar()`.

-So now back to the previous example with the Ajax requests:
+So now back to the previous example with the three sequential Ajax requests:

 ```js
 function *foo() {